Werner Leinfellner: Intellectual

 Werner Leinfellner was a pioneer of scientific philosophy, game and decision theory in the tradition of the Vienna Circle.
 From 1945 to 1950, he studied chemistry and physics at the University of Graz and the University of Vienna and during this time he did research in chemistry.
 In 1954, he turned to the study of philosophy, logic and the philosophy of science and received his Ph.D. in 1959 for his dissertation Anschauung, Abstraktion und Integration im modernen physikalischen Denken (Intuition, abstraction and integration in modern physical thought) from the University of Vienna.
-From 1960 to 1963, he worked as a research assistant at the University of Munich in philosophy of science and logic.
+From 1960 to 1963, he worked as a research assistant at LMU Munich in philosophy of science and logic.
 In 1963, he moved back to Vienna and was a research fellow and assistant professor at the Institute of Advanced Studies in philosophy of science, economics, social and political sciences, and game and decision theory.
 During this time, he was also a lecturer at the University of Vienna.
 In 1967, due to an unfavorable political and scientific climate in post-war Austria, he was unable to obtain a tenured faculty position in Austria and so he moved to Lincoln, Nebraska, and joined the department of philosophy at the University of Nebraska–Lincoln as a full professor.

 In 1970, he founded the journal Theory and Decision, an international journal for philosophy and methodology of the social sciences.
 The founding of the journal was, in part, a reaction to the dogmatic, subjective, and metaphysical approaches he had encountered in Europe prior to coming to the United States.
 His vision was that Theory and Decision would help found a philosophy of the social science based on three premises:

 (1) it would help in the formation of categories based on logic and mathematics for the social sciences;